Preparing a File for Adding/Updating Records

 - Point 3: Specify data of one record per row.

 However, if records contain tables, use one or multiple rows to specify data of each record depending on the number of table rows.
-For details on how to format data of records that contain tables, refer to Preparing a File for Registering/Updating Records with Tables.
+For details on how to format data of records that contain tables, refer to Preparing a File for Adding/Updating Records with Tables.

 How to format data for each field type